 The Colonial cities

 Days 1-5: After a first night in the capital, Managua, driven to León (around 2 hours) and view Lake Managua and Momotombo volcano along the way.
 Two nights allows time for a short city tour before continuing to explore this delightful colonial city independently with its cobbled streets, bustling plazas and Central America's largest cathedral.
 León Viejo (32km away) was the original site of the city, abandoned due to volcanic activity in the 17th century.
 An excursion to the Juan Venado Nature Reserve is highly recommended and can be arranged locally.
 Navigating between the mangroves by motor boat gives the opportunity to see a variety of exotic birds, mammals, crabs and other wildlife.

-Continue south (about 3 hours), with a stop on the way at the active Masaya volcano, and spend two nights in Nicaragua's other colonial jewel, Granada, on the southern shore of Lake Nicaragua.
+Continue south (about 3 hours), stopping at Masaya volcno along the way, and spend two nights in Nicaragua's other colonial jewel, Granada, on the southern shore of Lake Nicaragua.
 Founded in 1524 this is the oldest city in the New World with many colonial buildings, churches and an impressive cathedral.
 A short city tour will give an excellent introduction to Granada.
 The lake has around 354 islands (formed during volcanic eruptions) which can be visited by boat.

 Days 6-8: Driven south (about 2 hours) along the shore of Lake Nicaragua to take a ferry (1 hour) to Ometepe island, rich in history and with diverse flora and fauna.
 Stay three nights at an authentic island lodge with views of Ometepe's towering volcanoes, Madera and Concepcion.
 Spend a full day experiencing the lifestyle of the islanders and visit many sites which are part of the island's history.
 Possible additional activities include boat excursions, volcano hikes, swimming in the lake, mountain biking and riding.

 Days 9-11: Return to the mainland and driven (2 - 3 hours) to the Pacific coast near San Juan del Sur, to relax for three nights at a beachfront hotel.

 Day 12: Driven (about 4 hours) to Managua airport for international connections.